 When you click print in the Glowforge App, your Glowforge takes measurements and the software creates a plan for your print.
 An error message here likely means the software had trouble creating that plan.

 Design is too large or too complex

 Designs with many shapes and lines, or multiple images, can sometimes fail to print.
 You can fix this issue by breaking your print into steps, or by simplifying your design.

-When you upload your file to the Glowforge app, each color and each bitmap will become a separate print step.
-Divide your design into more steps by changing some of the portions of the vector design to be different colors.
+When you upload your file to the Glowforge App, each color and each image or photo becomes a separate print step.
+Divide your design into more steps by changing some of the lines and shapes to different colors.

 - When the print finishes, leave your material in place.

 - Set the step you printed to Ignore.
 Choose one other step and set it back to its original setting (Cut, Engrave, or Score.)

 - Continue ignoring and printing until you’ve finished.